Oba-One/spacewarp-hackathon/README.md

 Focused on creating a fun and interactive experience DAO Smack has the following features:

-- Users can create a games with a wager and generate a deck of random characters
+- Users can pick a squad and play a game agaisnst another address by giving them the game ID.
-- Game can be joined by using the game id and accepting the wager, and creating a wager pool.
-- 6 turn game where each turn (transaction paid from wager pool) based on a players energy they can play cards from their deck on 1 of 3 locations.
+- 6 turn game where each turn based on a players energy they can play cards from their deck on 1 of 3 locations.
-- Locations and charcaters have effects that augment the game play and randomness is introduced in the drawing of cards and revealing of locations.
+- Eandomness is introduced in the drawing of cards and revealing of locations.
 - In game audio and text chat, notifications, and livestreaming for friends and followers.
 - Users earn collectibles (characters, locations, game stream) for playing games and can use them to unlock access to different assets in the DAO baszed on their rank.